 The bill authorizes the board of education of a school district that levies a school district income tax to adopt a resolution authorizing taxpayers to deduct, in computing their school district income taxes, certain military pay and allowances received by them during the taxable year.
 Specifically, a board of education may, by resolution, authorize a taxpayer to deduct military pay and allowances received during the taxable year for service in the United States Army, Air Force, Navy, Marine Corps, or Coast Guard, reserve components of those military branches, or the National Guard, so long as the pay and allowances were received by the taxpayer while stationed outside Ohio.
-The resolution authorizing the deduction must specify the first taxable year in which the deduction may be taken.
+A copy of the resolution authorizing the deduction must be provided to the Tax Commissioner upon its adoption.
+The resolution must specify the first taxable year in which the deduction may be taken.
+But the deduction cannot apply with respect to any taxable year that commences sooner than 75 days after the date on which the Commissioner receives the resolution.